Bayesian inference for form-factor fits regulated by unitarity and analyticity: The fitting problem

 where

 and where we defined the matrix

 with diagonal blocks

-For reasons to be explained shortly we deliberately omitted the component $a_{0,0}$ in the definition of the vector ${\bf a}$ in Eq.~\eqnref{eq:avec definition}.
+For reasons to be explained shortly we deliberately omitted the component $a_{0,0}$ in the definition of the vector ${\bf a}$ in Eq.~\eqref{eq:avec definition}.
 The off-diagonal blocks $Z_{+0}$ and $Z_{0+}$ are determined as follows: We use the kinematical constraint $f_+(0)=f_0(0)$ to eliminate one parameter in the BGL expansion.
 For instance, the constraint can be solved for

 In terms of the above matrix notation the constraint then corresponds to